joyceky/jschallenge_watney/README.md

 1) Instead of using letters - encode each letter using the [ASCII encoding standard](http://www.asciitable.com/).

 2) Instead of encoding them in decimal numbers, encode them in hexadecimal.

+The standard ASCII table encodes characters into numbers from 0-127 decimal.
+Having the characters encoded into 2 or 3 digits causes a extra thing to consider.
+Not to mention more digits needing to be transferred.

+If the characters are encoded into hexadecimal then the range is 00-7F.
+This keeps it a standard 2 digits for every letter, and requires fewer digits needing to be transferred.

 ![asciihex](./asciihex.jpg)